stonebinox/dadafund/README.rst

-Skeleton
+DaDaFund
 ==============

-This web app skeleton is for a Silex based app.
+This web app provides an API that rounds up every credit card transaction and donates the difference to partner charities.

-Works well when hosted to Heroku.
-Configured to run with Heroku's ClearDB MySQL add-on.
+Uses ClearDB MySQL, Silex, Stripe, and is hosted on Heroku.